Create a real-time application inventory

 configuration

 Chalk can load remote modules to reconfigure functionality.
-For this guide, we will be loading the module app_inventory
+For this guide, we will load the module app_inventory

 To load the module, run: